 DEST-PTR USAGE POINTER Contains the address of the first byte of the destination region.
 SRC-PTR USAGE POINTER Contains the address of the first byte of the source region.
-NUM-BYTES Numeric parameter Indicates the size of the memory region to be copied.

 This routine copies NUM-BYTES from the address contained in SRC-PTR to the address contained in DEST-PTR.
 Note that this routine is relatively dangerous to use.
 No boundary checking is performed to ensure that the address range is valid, so memory access violations may result if you pass it incorrect data.